My Year of Dicks: Plot

 Pam dates Robert, and is thrilled by her happiness at having a nice boyfriend who loves being affectionate in public.
 They go to an amusement park with Sam, who is uncomfortable at their open displays of affection.
-Though Pam desperately tries to further her physical relationship with Robert, he continuously stops her, and it is revealed that he is secretly gay -- and attracted to Sam, who politely rebuffs his attempts.
+Though Pam desperately tries to further her physical relationship with Robert, he continuously stops her, and it is revealed that he is secretly gay – and attracted to Sam, who politely rebuffs his attempts.
 Robert breaks up with Pam, who is left devastated.
 When she tries to make a move on Sam, he is offended and uncomfortable.

 Upset at ruining her relationship with Robert and her friendship with Sam, Pam agrees to sneak out with her friend, Karina, to attend a house party.
 She is disturbed to find the attendees openly doing drugs, but she is impressed by one guest, Joey, a straight-edge.
 After Karina is dragged home by her mother, Pam is forced to sleep over at the house so that the host, Kelly, can drive her home in the morning.
 Joey makes a move on Pam, but after Pam reveals she's a virgin, Joey awkwardly stops and tells her that he isn't worthy to take her virginity.
 As Kelly drives Pam home the next morning, she casually reveals that Joey is a Neo-Nazi, which leaves Pam shocked and humiliated, and Pam graciously accepts the inevitable grounding from her parents.

 While grounded, Pam spends time cleaning with her mother.
 After discovering her mother's love letters, Pam is impressed to think her mother was just like her in her youth, and, trying to bond, asks her mother when she lost her virginity.
 Her mother becomes upset and arranges "the talk" with Pam's father, who provides a frank, cynical, withering explanation of sex that horrifies and embarrasses Pam.
 Pam later goes to Sam's house, where she apologizes for her earlier actions and asks to be friends again.
 To cheer her up, Sam strips naked and reads a letter that reveals his feelings for her, assuring her that she deserves the best, and that he's in love with her.
 After they make up, Pam playfully piles clothes onto him and then crawls into bed with him, implying that she will finally lose her virginity in a positive situation.

 Reception

+Critical response

-Since its release, the film has been selected in various festivals and academies around the world.
-The short received numerous accolades from international film festivals, including the Annecy Festival, SXSW Film Festival and the Brooklyn Film Festival and is nominated for the 95th Academy Awards under the category Best Animated Short Film.
+Since its release, the film has been selected for various festivals and academies around the world.
+The short received numerous accolades from international film festivals, including the Annecy Festival, SXSW Film Festival and the Brooklyn Film Festival and was nominated for the 95th Academy Awards under the category Best Animated Short Film.